 “This research was funded by the National Institute for Health Research (NIHR) Programme Grants for Applied Research.
 Professor Jane Smith is also supported by the NIHR Collaboration for Leadership in Applied Health Research and Care Oxford at Oxford Health NHS Foundation Trust and the School for Primary Care Research.
 The views expressed are those of the authors and not necessarily those of the NHS, the NIHR or the Department of Health and Social Care.

-If you are funded or supported by NIHR CLAHRC, MIC, SPCR or BRC:
+If you are funded or supported by NIHR CLAHRC/ARC, MIC, SPCR or BRC:

 “This research was funded by the National Institute for Health Research [insert coordinating centre].
 The views expressed are those of the authors and not necessarily those of the NHS, the NIHR or the Department of Health and Social Care.”